 - There are no limits on the number of animals that can be exhibited by an individual member.

 Animals competing must have a legible tattoo that complies with Canadian Angus Association requirements at the time of check-in or they will not be eligible to be shown.
-All cattle identified as not tattooed or with an incorrect tattoo will be reported to CAA.
+All cattle identified as not tattooed or with an incorrect tattoo will be reported to Canadian Angus Association.

 Requirements are subject to change.
 Changes will be communicated by the Canadian Angus Association to the regional associations.

 The rules of individual shows differ, and it is the responsibility of each breeder to know and follow the rules of the show.
 Failure to comply with the show rules may result in an animal’s disqualification.

 We congratulate many of our Angus friends on their outstanding show season in 2019.
 Here are the 2019 results: